Will it really protect you and your family? In one word: Yes. But, it's not for everyone….

 Weirdly, as you can see, it posts the site that was breached in the overview if it’s an email address breach, but keeps the details for other types of accounts that could just as easily be summarized the same way hidden under the dropdown.
 This isn’t bad, per se, but it is strange.

 Still, there’s absolutely nothing of substance for me to complain about here.
 The service is fast, accurate, and sweeps the web thoroughly for perfect results.
-It’s the gold standard for identity theft monitoring that very few other services I’ve reviewed meet.
+It’s the gold standard for identity theft monitoring that very few other companies like Identity Guard I’ve reviewed meet.

 Similarly, they meet the gold standard here.